esnonso/contract_analyzer/README.md

 > https://contract-analyzer-topaz-nine.vercel.app/

 ## NOTE
 > The deployed version uses free tier of Google Gemini which has exceeded its free embedding limits.
-This will cause uploading issues.
-However click on saved documents and interact with them.
-The pdf documents are saved in the public folder
+This may return an error at this time when a new document is uploaded.
+However, click on saved documents and interact with them.
+The pdf documents are saved in the public folder for reference purpose.